Zadudoder/SPmHelper/README.md

 </details>

 <details>
-<summary>⏰ Challenges </summary>
+<summary>⏰ Calls </summary>

 **To invoke the structure, you need to:**
 1. Log in to any server or world.
+2. Log in (click on button or register /spmhelper auth).
-2. Open the call menu (default to P).
+3. Open the call menu (default to P).
-3. Enter the following information:
+4. Enter the following information:

    3.1 Choose whether to specify coordinates or not (you can specify them only when you are on the SPm server).

    3.2 Write a comment (optionally, if you have specified the coordinates, you do not need to write a comment).

-4. Select and click on the structure button that you want to call.
+5. Select and click on the structure button that you want to call.

 > You can receive an invoice for spam calls.
 </details>